YuhangSong/Mega-Agent-2/README.md

 If your port is blocked, use natapp to forward a port.

+You should see the reward of Mega increases, indicating that it has learned to play the game without access to the extrinsic reward.

 <!-- ## Contributions

 Contributions are very welcome.
 If you know how to make this code better, please open an issue.
 If you want to submit a pull request, please open an issue first.
 Also see a todo list below.